Lins0415/ComfyUI_for_Image_to_Video_and_3D_Model/README.md

     a. vae-ft-mse-840000-ema-pruned.ckpt (Here is the link: https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.ckpt)
     b. vae-ft-mse-840000-ema-pruned.safetensors (Here is the link: https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.safetensors)

+12. Then go to "ComfyUI_for_Image_to_Video_and_3D_Model\allworkflow".
+You can see 3 workflows in there and you can open it on top left corner on the ComfyUI platform.
+    a. tooncrafter_example_low_vram_01 (This workflow is for image to video.)
+    b. imageto3dworkflow_simple (This workflow is for image to 3d.)
+    c. stl3dformat (This workflow is for any 3d format convert into STL 3d format.)

 ~Please Review the ComfyUI References

 Reference for ComfyUI: https://github.com/comfyanonymous/ComfyUI